gyuho/goraph/README.md

 // to call the function, in the code [package_name].[function]

+// to execute
+go install
-// to run, or go install
+// or
-go run [path/filename]
+go build
 ```
 <img src="./files/sample.gif" alt="sample" width="450px" height="350px"/>